Israel delays release of Palestinian prisoners, citing 'humiliating' handovers of hostages

 Later, Israel's military said Hisham Al-Sayed, 36, was released.
 The Bedouin Israeli entered Gaza in 2015.
 His family has told Israeli media he was previously diagnosed with schizophrenia.

 Israel’s government didn’t respond to questions about the delay in releasing prisoners.
-Hamas accused Israel of violating the ceasefire deal, with spokesperson Abdel Latif Al-Qanou accusing Israeli Prime Minister Benjamin Netanyahu of “deliberately stalling.”
+Hamas accused Israel of violating the ceasefire deal, with spokesperson Abdel Latif Al-Qanou accusing Netanyahu of “deliberately stalling.”

 The hostage release followed a heartrending dispute when Hamas on Thursday handed over the wrong body for Shiri Bibas, an Israeli mother abducted with her two young boys.
 The remains were determined to be those of a Palestinian woman.
 Netanyahu vowed revenge for "a cruel and malicious violation."
 Hamas suggested it was a mistake.